 11. Ostrog Monastery is built into the side of a cliff.

-If you’ve been inspired by these miscellaneous facts from magical Montenegro, then why not check out our villas and apartments in Montenegro…
+If you’ve been inspired by these miscellaneous facts from magical Montenegro, then why not check out our villas in Montenegro…